jundalisay/superb/content/en/research/indian/idea/chapter-07c.md

 - <!--  or for association, --> proper adjustment between the waves of the psychic body and of the physical body is essential
 - adjustment with the vital-energy <!-- práńáh --> is necessary.

 Práńáh is the collective name of 10 váyus, five internal and five external.
-The internal váyus are práńa, apána, samána, udána and vyána; and the external váyus are nága, kúrma, krkara, devadatta and dhanaiṋjaya.

-The jurisdiction of práńa is between the navel point and the vocal cord, and its function is inhalation and exhalation.
-Apána resides from the páyu (anus) to the navel point.
+The internal váyus are:
+- práńa
+- apána
+- samána
+- udána
+- vyána

+The external váyus are:
+- nága
+- kúrma
+- krkara
+- devadatta
+- dhanaiṋjaya.

+The jurisdiction of práńa is between:
+- the navel point and
+- the vocal cord

+Its function is inhalation and exhalation.

+Apána resides from:
+- the páyu (anus) to
+- the navel point.

 Its function is to control the movement of urine and stool.

-Samána resides in the navel sphere and its function is to maintain adjustment between práńa and apána.
-Udána has its place in the throat, and it controls the vocal cord and the voice.
+Samána resides in the navel sphere.
+Its function is to maintain adjustment between práńa and apána.

+Udána is in the throat.
+It controls the vocal cord and the voice.

 Vyána regulates blood circulation and physical function of the afferent and efferent nerves.

-The function of the external váyus is as follows: Nága (meaning “serpent”) gives the power to jump or to extend the body and also to throw an object.
-Kúrma (meaning “tortoise”) gives the function of contraction.
-Krkara helps in yawning.
-Devadatta is responsible for thirst and hunger, and dhanaiṋjaya causes sleep and drowsiness (tandrá).
+The function of the external váyus is as follows:

+- Nága (meaning “serpent”) gives the power to:
+  - jump
+  - extend the body
+  - throw an object.
+- Kúrma (meaning “tortoise”) gives the function of contraction.
+- Krkara helps in yawning.
+- Devadatta is responsible for thirst and hunger
+- Dhanaiṋjaya causes sleep and drowsiness (tandrá).

-A physical deficiency or defect in any portion of the body results in the weakening of práńa and apána, and samána may become unable to maintain adjustment between práńa and apána, as a result of which there takes place a vehement fight in the navel area and in the vocal cord.
+A physical deficiency or defect in any portion of the body results in the weakening of práńa and apána.
+Samána may become unable to maintain adjustment between práńa and apána, as a result of which there takes place a vehement fight in the navel area and in the vocal cord.

 In physiology, this is called “navel breathing” or nábhishvása.

 When samána loses its vitality, all the three váyus – práńa, apána and samána – are transformed into one and strike udána.

 The moment udána loses its separate identity, vyána also comes in contact with their collective force and all the internal váyus, getting associated into one, move throughout the physical body with great force and strike at every delicate point for an outlet.

 The combined váyus pass out, and with their passing away from the physical structure all the external váyus, except dhanaiṋjaya, also leave the physical structure.

 Dhanaiṋjaya causes sleep, and so to cause the deep sleep of death dhanaiṋjaya remains in the body even after all the váyus have left.

-When the dead body is burnt or gets totally decayed, dhanaiṋjaya as well leaves the body and remains in the Cosmos to act again according to the will of Prakrti.
+When the dead body is burnt or gets totally decayed, dhanaiṋjaya leaves the body and remains in the Cosmos to act again according to Prakrti's will.

-The loss in the parallelism of physical and mental waves causes death.
+**The loss in the parallelism of physical and mental waves causes death.**

 The physical cause of death is the passing away of the 9 vayus (10 minus dhanaiṋjaya) into eternal space.